benfjackson/EuroJournal/Deutschland/Berlin.md

 dressed vibrantly

 Sysiphus II
+My drug of choice for the second night was friends (and their ketamine) Night was a lot of fun but the hangover was brutal

 Sysiphus III
 On the third night I was too hungover to go out.
 I put on my pyjamas to go to bed.
 Fortunately, my pyjamas comprised of bright red socks, batik pants and my spooky man from arnhem land.
 A perfect outfit for Sisyphos.
 Equipped with the remaining mushroom brownie from Amsterdam, I braved the club in my battle armour and had a great time.
 On the way home it was Jess and I, smelling flowers and listening to bees.
 We had a moment of connection with nature through the a patch of lavender in the median strip of a dismally Berlin grey road.